Complexity Results for MCMC derived from Quantitative Bounds: Gibbs Sampler Convergence Bound

+\begin{remark} When the dimension of the state space is fixed, \citet[Appendix C]{jones2006fixed} states a way to use rejection sampler to obtain samples from the posterior of this model.
+However, it is easy to show that the acceptance probability of the rejection sampler in \cite[Appendix C]{jones2006fixed} decreases very fast as the dimension increases.
+See \cref{proof_key_remark} for more details.
+As we will show the mixing time of our Gibbs sampler for this model is $\bigO(1)$, the rejection sampler in \cite[Appendix C]{jones2006fixed} is not as efficient in high dimensions as our Gibbs sampler. \end{remark}

 We demonstrate the use of the modified drift-and-minorization approach by analyzing a Gibbs sampler for this MCMC model.
-Defining $x^{(k)}=(A^{(k)},\mu^{(k)},\theta_1^{(k)},\dots,\theta_n^{(k)})$ to be the state of the Markov chain at the $k$-th iteration, we consider the following order of Gibbs sampling for computing the posterior distribution:
+Defining $x^{(k)}=(({\sigma^2_A})^{(k)},\mu^{(k)},\theta_1^{(k)},\dots,\theta_n^{(k)})$ to be the state of the Markov chain at the $k$-th iteration, we consider the following order of Gibbs sampling for computing the posterior distribution:

+Note that, in the language of \cite{jin2021convergence}, this is an ``out-of-order'' block Gibbs sampler, so inferences for the posterior distribution should be based on a ``shifted'' output sample $((\sigma^2_A)^{(k)}, \mu^{(k+1)}, \{\theta_i^{(k+1)}\})$.
+In any case, it still has the same rate of convergence \cite[Proposition 3]{jin2021convergence} so our convergence analysis applies to both our version and the original block Gibbs version of \cite{Rosenthal1996}.

-We prove that convergence of this Gibbs sampler is actually very fast: the number of iterations required is $\bigO(1)$.
-More precisely, we first make the following assumptions on the observed data $\{Y_i\}$: there exists $\delta>0$ and a positive integer $N_0$, such that:
+We prove that convergence of the Gibbs sampler is actually very fast: the number of iterations required is $\bigO(1)$.
+More precisely, we first make the following assumptions on the observed data $\{Y_i\}$: there exists {$\delta>0$, ${\bar{\sigma}_V^2}<\infty$,} and a positive integer $N_0$, such that, {almost surely with respect to the randomness of $\{Y_i\}$}: {